xpladev/docs/content/en/learn/learn/about-xpla-chain.md

 ## Rewards

-The XPLA Chain incentivizes validators and delegators with staking rewards from gas fees and inflation rewards:
+The XPLA Chain incentivizes validators and delegators with staking reward from gas fees:

 - [Gas]({{< ref "fees#gas" >}}): Compute fees added on to each transaction to avoid spamming.
-Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.
+Validators check minimum gas prices and reject transactions that have implied gas prices below this threshold.

 - [Inflation rewards]({{< ref "/develop/develop/core-modules/mint" >}}): Every block, new XPLA is minted and released to validators and delegators as staking rewards only if the inflation on the XPLA Chain exceeds 0%.
 As the current rate for the minting of new XPLA is fixed at 0% per year, there are no extra rewards from inflation.